Sabershou/OG-UPCR/README.md

 This repository represents the official implementation of the paper:

-[Unsupervised RGB-D Point Cloud Registration for Scenes with Low Overlap and Illumination Variation]
+[Unsupervised RGB-D Point Cloud Registration for Scenes with Low Overlap and Photometric inconsistency]

 ### Instructions
 This code has been tested on